message/iata/MT.md

-Published 24.09.2021
+Published 29.09.2021
 1. Until 31 October 2021, passengers are not allowed to enter.
 - This does not apply to:
-- Nationals and residents of Malta with:
+- nationals and residents of Malta with:
-- - a negative COVID-19 PCR test taken at most 72 hours before arrival; or
+- a negative COVID-19 PCR test taken at most 72 hours before arrival; or
 - a COVID-19 vaccination certificate issued by Malta showing that they were fully vaccinated at least 14 days before arrival; or
 - a digital EU Digital Covid Certificate (EU DCC) showing that they were fully vaccinated at least 14 days before arrival; or
 - an NHS Covid Pass issued by the United Kingdom showing that they were fully vaccinated at least 14 days before arrival; or
-- a COVID-19 vaccination certificate issued in Canada, Egypt, Gibraltar, Jersey and Guernsey, Kuwait, Lebanon or Singapore showing that they were fully vaccinated at least 14 days before arrival; or
+- a COVID-19 vaccination certificate issued in Canada, Egypt, Gibraltar, Jersey, Guernsey, Kuwait, Lebanon, San Marino, Singapore or Vatican City (Holy See) showing that they were fully vaccinated at least 14 days before arrival; or
 - a COVID-19 vaccination certificate issued in Turkey with a QR Code, showing that they were fully vaccinated at least 14 days before arrival; or
 - a COVID-19 vaccination certificate issued by Dubai Health Authority with a QR Code, showing that they were fully vaccinated at least 14 days before arrival; or
 - an Al Hosn COVID-19 vaccination certificate issued by the United Arab Emirates, showing that they were fully vaccinated at least 14 days before arrival; or
 - a "Digital Green Certificate" issued in Serbia, with a QR code and showing that they were fully vaccinated at least 14 days before arrival; or
 - a COVID-19 vaccination certificate issued by Qatar Ministry of Public Health showing that they were fully vaccinated at least 14 days before arrival; or
 - a digital COVID-19 vaccination certificate "Certifikate Dixhitale Shqiptare" issued by Albania; or
 - a COVID-19 vaccination certificate issued in the USA showing that they were fully vaccinated at least 14 days before arrival.
-The vaccination certificate must be verified through the VeriFLY app;
+The vaccination certificate must be verified through the VeriFLY app; or
-- a "COVID-19 Digital Certificate" issued in Australia and verified through the Medicare Express Plus App;
+- a "COVID-19 Digital Certificate" issued in Australia and verified through the Medicare Express Plus App; or
+- a COVID-19 vaccination certificate issued in Saudi Arabia by Sehaty.sa, showing that they were fully vaccinated at least 14 days before arrival; or
+- a "COVID-19 Digital Certificate" issued in Malaysia and verified through the Mysehatara App, showing that they were fully vaccinated at least 14 days before arrival; or
+- a COVID-19 vaccination certificate issued by Rwanda Biomedical Centre with a QR code, showing that they were fully vaccinated at least 14 days before arrival; or
 - a medical certificate showing pregnancy or an antenatal record card.
-- Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech;
-- passengers arriving from Albania, Andorra, Armenia, Australia, Austria, Bahrain, Belarus, Belgium, Bermuda, Bosnia and Herzegovina, Bulgaria, Canada, Cape Verde, China (People's Rep.), Chinese Taipei, Croatia, Cuba, Cyprus, Czechia, Denmark, Egypt, Estonia, Faroe Isl., Fiji, Finland, France, Gabon, Georgia, Germany, Gibraltar, Greece, Hong Kong (SAR China), Hungary, Iceland, India, Iraq, Ireland (Rep.), Israel, Italy, Japan, Jordan, Korea (Rep.), Kosovo (Rep.), Kuwait, Latvia, Lebanon, Libya, Liechtenstein, Lithuania, Luxembourg, Macao (SAR China), Malaysia, Maldives, Moldova (Rep.), Monaco, Mongolia, Morocco, Myanmar, Namibia, Netherlands, New Zealand, Norway, Poland, Portugal, Qatar, Romania, Russian Fed., Rwanda, San Marino, Saudi Arabia, Serbia, Singapore, Slovakia, Slovenia, South Africa, Spain, St. Kitts and Nevis, Sweden, Switzerland, Timor-Leste, Tunisia, Turkey, Ukraine, United Arab Emirates, United Kingdom, USA (only the states of Alabama, Alaska, Arizona, Arkansas, California, Carolina,Colorado, Connecticut, Delaware, District of Colombia, Florida, Georgia, Guam, Hawaii, Idaho, Illinois,Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin or Wyoming), Vatican City (Holy See) or Vietnam.
+- Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech;</p><p>- passengers arriving from Albania, Andorra, Armenia, Australia, Austria, Bahrain, Belarus, Belgium, Bermuda, Bosnia and Herzegovina, Bulgaria, Canada, Cape Verde, China (People's Rep.), Chinese Taipei, Croatia, Cuba, Cyprus, Czechia, Denmark, Egypt, Estonia, Faroe Isl., Fiji, Finland, France, Gabon, Georgia, Germany, Gibraltar, Greece, Hong Kong (SAR China), Hungary, Iceland, India, Iraq, Ireland (Rep.), Israel, Italy, Japan, Jordan, Korea (Rep.), Kosovo (Rep.), Kuwait, Latvia, Lebanon, Libya, Liechtenstein, Lithuania, Luxembourg, Macao (SAR China), Malaysia, Maldives, Moldova (Rep.), Monaco, Mongolia, Morocco, Myanmar, Namibia, Netherlands, New Zealand, Norway, Poland, Portugal, Qatar, Romania, Russian Fed., Rwanda, San Marino, Saudi Arabia, Serbia, Singapore, Slovakia, Slovenia, South Africa, Spain, St. Kitts and Nevis, Sweden, Switzerland, Timor-Leste, Tunisia, Turkey, Ukraine, United Arab Emirates, United Kingdom, USA (only the states of Alabama, Alaska, Arizona, Arkansas, California, Carolina,Colorado, Connecticut, Delaware, District of Colombia, Florida, Georgia, Guam, Hawaii, Idaho, Illinois,Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin or Wyoming), Vatican City (Holy See) or Vietnam.
 They must have been in one of these countries for at least 14 days before arrival and must be younger than 12 years or have:
 - a negative COVID-19 PCR test taken at most 72 hours before arrival; or
 - a COVID-19 vaccination certificate issued by Malta showing that they were fully vaccinated at least 14 days before arrival; or
 - a digital EU Digital Covid Certificate (EU DCC) showing that they were fully vaccinated at least 14 days before arrival; or
 - an NHS Covid Pass issued by the United Kingdom showing that they were fully vaccinated at least 14 days before arrival; or
-- a COVID-19 vaccination certificate issued in Canada, Egypt, Gibraltar, Jersey and Guernsey, Kuwait, Lebanon or Singapore showing that they were fully vaccinated at least 14 days before arrival; or
+- a COVID-19 vaccination certificate issued in Canada, Egypt, Gibraltar, Jersey and Guernsey, Kuwait, Lebanon, San Marino, Singapore or Vatican City (Holy See) showing that they were fully vaccinated at least 14 days before arrival; or
 - a COVID-19 vaccination certificate issued in Turkey with a QR Code, showing that they were fully vaccinated at least 14 days before arrival; or
 - a COVID-19 vaccination certificate issued by Dubai Health Authority with a QR Code, showing that they were fully vaccinated at least 14 days before arrival; or
 - an Al Hosn COVID-19 vaccination certificate issued by the United Arab Emirates, showing that they were fully vaccinated at least 14 days before arrival; or
 - a "Digital Green Certificate" issued in Serbia, with a QR code and showing that they were fully vaccinated at least 14 days before arrival; or
 - a COVID-19 vaccination certificate issued by Qatar Ministry of Public Health showing that they were fully vaccinated at least 14 days before arrival; or
 - a digital COVID-19 vaccination certificate "Certifikate Dixhitale Shqiptare" issued by Albania; or
 - a COVID-19 vaccination certificate issued in the USA showing that they were fully vaccinated at least 14 days before arrival.
-The vaccination certificate must be verified through the VeriFLY app;
+The vaccination certificate must be verified through the VeriFLY app; or
-- a "COVID-19 Digital Certificate" issued in Australia and verified through the Medicare Express Plus App;
+- a "COVID-19 Digital Certificate" issued in Australia and verified through the Medicare Express Plus App; or
+- a COVID-19 vaccination certificate issued in Saudi Arabia by Sehaty.sa, showing that they were fully vaccinated at least 14 days before arrival; or
+- a "COVID-19 Digital Certificate" issued in Malaysia and verified through the Mysehatara App, showing that they were fully vaccinated at least 14 days before arrival; or
+- a COVID-19 vaccination certificate issued by Rwanda Biomedical Centre with a QR code, showing that they were fully vaccinated at least 14 days before arrival; or
 - a medical certificate showing pregnancy or an antenatal record card.
-- Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech;
-- passengers arriving on humanitarian, medevac or repatriation flights;
-- merchant Seamen;
-- nationals or residents of Malta younger than 12 years.
+- Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech;</p><p>- passengers arriving on humanitarian, medevac or repatriation flights;</p><p>- merchant seamen;</p><p>- nationals or residents of Malta younger than 12 years.
 2. Passengers between 5 and 11 years must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
 More details can be found at <a href="https://deputyprimeminister.gov.mt/en/health-promotion/covid-19/Pages/travel.aspx">https://deputyprimeminister.gov.mt/en/health-promotion/covid-19/Pages/travel.aspx</a>
 3. Passengers must complete a "Public Health Travel Declaration Form" and "Passenger Locator Form" found at <a href="https://www.maltairport.com/declarationforms/">https://www.maltairport.com/declarationforms/</a> or <a href="https://app.euplf.eu/#/">https://app.euplf.eu/#/</a> and present it upon arrival.
 4. Merchant seamen must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure.
 The test result must be in English or accompanied by a certified English translation.